amitkhirdekarsahaj/developer-vagrant-for-M1/README.md

 # Developer Vagrant For M1
 This is developer vagrant setup for M1 chip

-What is difference in this repo and vagrant[https://github.com/kaushikchandrashekar/developer-vagrant]?
+What is difference in this repo and [developer_vagrant](https://github.com/kaushikchandrashekar/developer-vagrant)?

-This vagrant uses Docker as VM rather than Virtual Box.
+This vagrant uses Docker as VM rather than Virtual Box and is based for macs with m1 chips.

 Dockerfile:
 ```